IABTechLab/uid2docs/api/v2/sdks/client-side-identity.md

 1. Publisher: Initialize the SDK using the [init](#initopts-object-void) function and specify a [callback function](#callback-function) to be called upon successful completion of the step.
 2. Publisher: Wait for the SDK to invoke the callback function.
 The callback function indicates the identity availability:
 	- If the identity is available, the SDK sets up a [background token auto-refresh](#background-token-auto-refresh).
-	- If the identity is unavailable, the reason for its unavailability is specified in the response.
+	- If the identity is unavailable, the reason for its unavailability is specified in the object passed to the callback function.

 3. SDK: Based on the identity [state](#workflow-states-and-transitions), the SDK does the following:
 	- If a valid identity is available, the SDK ensures that the identity is available in a [first-party cookie](#uid2-cookie-format).
 	- If the identity is unavailable, the SDK takes the appropriate action based on whether the identity is refreshable or not.
 For details, see [Workflow States and Transitions](#workflow-states-and-transitions).